Poorvapara: Production

-The film began production in late 2001 and marks Denver-based actor and telefilm director Kudavalli Chandrashekhar's foray into feature films.
-New Jersey–based actress Geetha plays a mother in the film while Naveen Mayur, Lakshmi Gopalaswamy and Srinath play her son, daughter-in-law and husband, respectively.
+The film began production in late 2001 and marked Denver-based actor and telefilm director Cudavalli Chandrashekar's first directorial feature film venture.
+Geetha was cast as the mother in the film while Naveen Mayur, Lakshmi Gopalaswamy and Srinath played her son, daughter-in-law and husband respectively.
 Lakshmi Gopalaswamy debuted in Kannada cinema with this film.
 According to her, she plays "a girl who is traditionally brought up, finds her identity, re-discovers herself and tests new waters".
 The shooting for the film began in the second week of February 2002 after the cast and crew got visas.
-The film was shot for about fifteen days in Sringeri, Malenadu during Navaratri and for about fifteen to twenty days in Canada (where Kudavalli Chandrashekhar used to live) and the United States.
+The film was shot for about fifteen days in Sringeri, Malenadu during Navaratri and for about fifteen to twenty days in Canada (where Chandrashekhar used to live) and the United States.
 Visuals of the snowfall in Denver were included in the film.

 Soundtrack

 The music is composed by Vijaya Bhaskar.
 The lyrics are by Jayanth Kaikini, Sandhya Ravindranath and Vijaya Narasimha.
 The songs were sung by Rajesh Krishnan, Archana Udupa, Pallavi, Badriprasad and Sri Lakshmi.
 Three songs were shot in the United States.